NATS

 native

-Encodes an event in Vector’s native Protocol Buffers format.
+Encodes an event in the native Protocol Buffers format.

 This codec is experimental.